 Value effectiveness over efficiency

 There’s no way to ignore it: the bottom line is important.
 It’s how businesses stay in business.
-In many ways, it’s the point.
-But when leadership views their teams just as a means to that successful financial end, the importance of people and their psychological safety falls by the wayside.
-Instead, remember the individual and cultivate community.
+But when leadership views their teams as just a means to that successful financial end, the importance of people falls by the wayside… along with their psychological safety.

 Think outside of the box